ghosts012/Hybrid-Healthcare-Advisory-System/README.md

 ### 🚀 Key Technical Milestones

 #### 1. Transition to Hybrid Inference Architecture
-We have successfully implemented the first two layers of our three-tier integration:
+I have successfully implemented the first two layers of our three-tier integration:
 * **CNN Layer:** Feature extraction using ResNet-18 (MedMNIST).
 * **Regression Layer:** A stochastic probability mapping that converts raw CNN logits into a **Clinical Severity Index (0-100%)**.
 * **Next:** This index will serve as the primary trigger for the RAG-based Advisory System.

 #### 2. Validation-Driven Checkpointing
-To resolve issues with training variance, we moved away from static epoch-saving to a **Best-Model Checkpoint** strategy.
+To resolve issues with training variance, I moved away from static epoch-saving to a **Best-Model Checkpoint** strategy.
 * **The Problem:** Standard seeding was inconsistent due to non-deterministic CUDA atomic operations on the T4 GPU.
 * **The Solution:** Implemented a stratified validation split (80/20) and a copy-on-improvement protocol.
 The model now only saves weights when a new global maximum in validation accuracy is achieved.